Kong/docs.konghq.com/app/kong-ingress-controller/1.0.x/guides/setting-up-custom-plugins.md

+---
-# Setting up custom plugin in Kubernetes environment
+title: Setting up custom plugin in Kubernetes environment
+---

 This guide goes through steps on installing a custom plugin in Kong without using a Docker build.